 When properly constructed, Litecrete panels require minimal maintenance.
 The most important maintenance item is the sealant in joints and protection system (plaster/paint/stain/clear sealant).
-Where a natural concrete surface is required we recommend that a clear, matt finish sealer is applied after installation.
+Where a natural concrete surface is required, we recommend that a clear, matt finish sealer is applied after installation.
 Raw concrete is prone to picking up airborne grime, so the sealer (EG: Aquron 2000) will prevent the build-up and keep the surface in pristine condition.
 A good hose down once or twice a year also helps, particularly on the south side of the building which misses out on the sun.
+An internal sealer (EG Aquron 1000) should be applied to internal raw concrete surfaces to prevent the concrete from dusting.
 If a paint, plaster or staining system has been used the coating will require reapplication.
 The time frame for the various systems varies widely but usually ranges from every 7 to 20 years, depending upon the quality of the product specified.
 For instance, mineral silicate-based paint systems, which fuse to the minerals in the concrete, are going to prove more durable than acrylics, which sit on the surface.
-All systems should be vapour permeable.
-Litecrete precast concrete wall systems allow for a wide variety of colours, finishes and architectural shapes.
+All systems should be vapour permeable. precast Litecrete concrete wall systems allow for a wide variety of colours, finishes and architectural shapes.
 As Litecrete is made in a controlled factory environment it can be erected in an environment that would not allow for site casting of concrete.